Updated January, 2020.

 Aquaculture systems tend to be pond, confinement or recirculating systems, and mariculture systems tend to be pen-type enclosures, tended near-shore sea beds or off-bottom containment systems within the sea.

-World-wide demand has been projected to increase from 133 million metric ton (MT) in 1999/2000 to around 183 million MT by 2015 (Delgado et al. 2003), although the actual figure may be somewhat lower at that point in time.
+World-wide aquaculture demand has been projected to increase from 52.8 million metric ton (MT) in 2008 to around 93.6 million MT by 2030 (FAO, 2013), although the actual figure may be somewhat lower at that point in time.
 Aquaculture is expected to provide products for the majority of this increased demand, with traditional wild-catch fisheries providing the remainder.
 Product demand is also expected to change over time, and product diversity in the form of new species (tilapia) and product lines (coatings, flavors, sauces, quick-to-prepare meal offerings) will play important roles in established and emerging markets.
 Almost all innovative new product offerings are currently based on the top four aquaculture species, and much of the demand is driven by retail outlets that demand supply stability, consistency and product standardization (NFI 2011).
 In various parts of the globe, however, aquaculture entrepreneurs may find increasing opportunities by focusing on alternative species, siting and planning their operations for targeted markets of defined scope, and avoiding competition with major commodity products.
 Back to top.

 How is your product being marketed?
 Successful small- to medium-sized companies create business plans and stick with them.
 Big businesses even go a step further by developing formal “pipelines” within their short-term business plans where potential clients are assigned staff to service their needs and develop sales.
 Progress is routinely recorded and analyzed with respect to the underlying reasons for wins and losses, progress of opportunities in relation to the sales process, note the most successful staff working with the potential client and adjust the team accordingly, and if sales are underway, look at the sales customer service situation.
 They may even set up and manage alliances with third-party companies to leverage one another’s contacts and expertise.